World Cup 2026 Stadiums

-Boston Stadium, known locally as Gillette Stadium, is the official FIFA tournament name for the World Cup 2026 venue in Boston, United States.
-FIFA has assigned 7 matches here, and the schedule stretches to a quarter-final.
-That mix makes the ground relevant for both early travel planning and late-stage bracket watching.
+Boston Stadium, known locally as Gillette Stadium, is the official FIFA tournament name for the World Cup 2026 venue in Foxborough, Massachusetts.
+FIFA has assigned 7 matches here, and the schedule reaches a quarter-final.
+That mix makes the ground important for both early travel planning and late-stage bracket watching.

-Boston is a major East Coast sports market with strong football culture and heavy knockout-stage appeal, so the venue experience depends on more than the seat map alone.
-Travel times, security perimeters, and the stage of the tournament all shape how the day feels around the ground.
+Boston gives fans a different matchday problem than the seat map alone.
+Transit, airport access, security perimeters, and the stage of the tournament all shape how the day feels around the ground.
 Supporters can start at FIFA World Cup 2026 and compare this stop with the full schedule before locking dates and hotels.

 Boston Stadium World Cup 2026 Schedule

-Boston carries a quarter-final, so its value rises sharply once the bracket tightens.
+Its quarter-final gives New England a high-stakes knockout anchor.
 Demand does not rise evenly across a stadium calendar, so it helps to know whether the busiest window sits in the group stage or the knockout bracket.
-You can use the match center to see how each date here connects to the wider tournament story.
+You can use the match center to see how each date connects to the wider tournament story.

 Boston Stadium Capacity